bmoren/p5.localmessage/readme.md

 ### registerServiceWorker()
 ###### registerServiceWorker('path/to/service-worker.js')
-Registers the service worker which conducts the message relay using a relative path to the service-worker.js file from the main sketch.js file. **You must do this first.** This interface is provided so you can organize your files how ever you'd like.
-The example below is representative of how this would look on the p5.js web editor.
+Registers the service worker which conducts the message relay using a relative path to the service-worker.js file from the main sketch.js file. **You must do this first.** This interface is provided so you can organize your files however you'd like.
+The example below is representative of how this would look on the provided examples.

 ```javascript
 function setup() {